 The Corporate Governance Center is organised by regional focus areas to account for varying market practice standards and proxy voting operational procedures.
-For our largest management companies in Europe, the Corporate Governance Center defines our proprietary standards and expectations for good corporate governance for our portfolios and mandates according to the pooled voting rights agreements between DWS Investment GmbH, DWS Investment S.A. and for specific portfolio management mandates of DWS International GmbH.
-For our other legal entities that have their own processes and policies in place, the Corporate Governance Center provides guidance and support on relevant stewardship topics.
+For our largest of voting at investor meetings.
+We review our policy on a yearly basis to ensure that our corporate governance expectations management companies in Europe, the Corporate Governance Center defines our proprietary standards and expectations for good corporate governance for our portfolios and mandates market standards and developments. according to the pooled voting rights agreements between DWS Investment GmbH, DWS Investment S.A. and for specific Reporting on Stewardship Activities portfolio management mandates of DWS International GmbH.
+The Corporate Governance Center also provides regular For our other legal entities that have their own processes and information and relevant reports to internal stakeholders as policies in place, the Corporate Governance Center provides well as to clients.
+The annually published Active Ownership: guidance and support on relevant stewardship topics.
+Engagement and Proxy Voting Report is used to demonstrate